Table of Contents

 Rebranding is difficult.
 It’s challenging, expensive, and doesn’t always work.

 Even on massive budgets, there are some very high-profile cases of logo fails and rebranding disasters.

 Gap’s new logo (below, centre) only lasted for four days before they reverted back to the current design.

-Knowing the reasons why some logo design just looks inferior is a critical tool for marketing success.
+Knowing the reasons why some cheap custom logo design just looks inferior is a critical tool for marketing success.

 If you wish to discuss how we can develop your brand or provide graphic design for your product or business, email us at: [email protected]